Newtown Cabin

 Heating: Electric panel heating is included.

-Ferries: We recommend that if you are travelling to the Isle of Wight, you should book the ferries early due to the excessive bookings at holiday periods.
+Ferries: We recommend that if you are travelling to the Isle of Wight, you should book the ferries early due to the high demand for popular crossing times at busy times of the year including holiday periods.
 There are currently three options available depending on your preferred route:

-1) Wightlink Ferries - www.wightlink.co.uk.
-National Trust Holidays guests receive a 10% discount with Wightlink ferries between Lymington and Yarmouth, Portsmouth and Fishbourne and the catamaran between Portsmouth and Ryde (foot passenger service only).
-Follow this link to access Wightlink's booking system.
-The discount is applied once you have selected the crossing times.
+1) Wightlink Ferries - www.wightlink.co.uk - National Trust Holidays guests receive a 15% discount with Wightlink ferries between Lymington and Yarmouth, Portsmouth and Fishbourne and the catamaran between Portsmouth and Ryde (foot passenger service only).
+The discount is applied once you have selected the crossing times in Wightlink's booking system.

 3) Hovertravel - www.hovertravel.co.uk – foot passenger hovercraft service only from Portsmouth to Ryde